-Loan program offers first-time homebuyers
+The First Place Loan program offers first-time homebuyers

 and qualified veterans affordable mortgage financing, often at an

 Certified Lenders for properties located anywhere in Missouri.

 Homebuyers may also be eligible for a

 Cash Assistance Loan.
 Cash Assistance Loans may be applied at

 insurance premiums and other loan expenses.

+Initial purchase loans.
 Refinanced mortgage loans are not eligible.
 Exceptions are

 construction-to-permanent loans and bridge loans with an initial term of